 While an estimated one out of every six Americans will likely experience depression at some point, major depressive episodes are more severe.

-The National Institute of Mental Health reported findings from the 2021 National Survey on Drug Use and Health, which observed that major depressive episodes affected 21 million American adults.
-Women were more impacted than men in every age category, and the highest prevalence of major depression occurred in adults in the 18- to 25-year-old age group.
+In 2021, an estimated 21 million American adults experienced at least one major depressive episode, according to the National Institute of Mental Health and based on findings from the 2021 National Survey on Drug Use and Health.
+Women were more affected than men in every age category, and the highest prevalence of major depression occurred in adults in the 18- to 25-year-old age group.

-In May, the American Psychiatric Association reported significant spikes in anxiety among American adults compared to the group’s 2023 poll.
+In May, the American Psychiatric Association reported significant spikes in anxiety among American adults, compared with the group’s 2023 poll.

 From a survey group of more than 2,200 adults, 43 percent said they feel “more anxious” in their lives than they did the previous year.